tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 ### Notes in Haskell

-Haskell is using double dashes `--` at the beginning of a line to denotate a comment.
-A comment is a piece of code that will be ignored by the interpreter.
-You can use comments to take notes in your code.
+Haskell uses double dashes `--` at the beginning of a line to denote a comment.
+A comment is code that will be ignored by the interpreter.
+You can use comments to add notes in your code.
 You can also use comments to ignore a specific line or pattern:

 ```haskell
 –- I'm a comment